ghi-electronics/Documentation/software/tinyclr/tutorials/file-system.md

 This allows file access on USB devices with MSC class, such as USB memory sticks.
 Support for USB drives is still not publicly available.

 ## SD Card
-The example below requires the `GHIElectronics.TinyCLR.IO` and `GHIElectronics.TinyCLR.Storage` libraries and a device with an SD card.
+The example below requires the `GHIElectronics.TinyCLR.IO` and `GHIElectronics.TinyCLR.Devices.Storage` libraries and a device with an SD card.

+> [!Note]
+> Make sure the namespace statement in the following code is changed to match the namespace of your project.

 ```cs
 using GHIElectronics.TinyCLR.Devices.Storage;